Adam Ant: 2013–present: Release of new album, touring

 During early 2014, Ant was at work recording his next album, titled Bravest of the Brave.
 On 19 April, Ant performed his debut album Dirk Wears White Sox at the Hammersmith Apollo with a band including former Ants Dave Barbe and Lee Gorman, preceding this with several UK tour dates.
-He also reissued the Dirk album on white vinyl on his Blueblack Hussar label, with a launch party gig at the 100 CLub.
-Both London concerts were filmed and later released as the DVD album Dirk Live At The Apollo.
+He also reissued the Dirk album on white vinyl on his Blueblack Hussar label, with a launch party gig at the 100 Club.
+Both London concerts were filmed by noted film director Leigh Tarrant and later released as the DVD album Dirk Live At The Apollo.
 Ant subsequently performed the full album again with his regular band for four nights at the Islington Assembly Hall in November 2014 and a full UK tour in Spring 2015.

-Jack Bond's documentary on Ant, The Blueblack Hussar, covering his life and performances from late 2010 to mid 2011, was released on DVD in July 2014 by Sunrise Pictures.
+Leigh Tarrant's film was released by Ant's own production company BlueBlack Hussar but has now been out of print since its initial release in late 2014 and remains a highly sought after concert release.
+This remains Ant's last professionally filmed concert to date.
+Further, Tarrant's originally commissioned insider documentary White Sox which captures a candid look at Ant during his Spring 2014 UK tour is currently unreleased and awaits distribution as of 2024.
+However, Jack Bond's documentary on Ant, The Blueblack Hussar, covering his life and performances from late 2010 to mid 2011, was released on DVD in July 2014 by Sunrise Pictures.